GreyRobin/project-30/README.md

-# zombie-crush-boilerplate
+# zombie-crush-2
-boilerplate for crush the zombie game
+project solution for c30